 ►The ideas expressed in posts, pages, and comments are the sole responsibility of their author, not this site or its associates.

-►Bias? of course, but as seen, both sides or multiple interpretations are housed here (within the confines of the bias of course).
+►Bias? of course, but as seen, both sides or multiple interpretations are housed here (mostly within the confines of the bias of course).
 Make your own thesis and anti-thesis to synthesize something new as a way to seek “human relations beyond and outside of any notions of practicing “superiority” over others for whatever political-social exploitative purposes or beliefs.”
 Bobby Seale

 David Graeber and J. K. Gibson-Graham, like Marcel Mauss, contend that we encounter a mixed-economy with individualistic and communistic elements.
 The latter happens frequently as we often encounter the communist mantra in our daily lives: “from each according to their ability, to each according to their needs.”
 Graeber argues that we experience “individualistic-communism” (here and here).
 Is a mixed-economy or libertarian-socialism/communism with markets possible?
-Mutualism perhaps?
+Mutualism and beyond perhaps?
 Autonomism?

 It’s hard to say what an anarchist society “will” look like, as that seems as impossible as determining the trajectory and outcome of the current ‘order’ and disorder unfolding from governments.
 This site houses some ideas on what it “might” look like (or not look like e.g. democratic failure).

 Something else Graeber alludes to in Fragments of an Anarchist Anthropology is central to libertarianism and this site:

 Even more than High Theory, what anarchism needs is what might be called Low Theory: a way to grappling with those real, immediate questions that emerge from a transformative project…normally in mainstream social science this sort of thing is generally classified as “policy issues,” and no self respecting anarchist would have anything to do with these.